 Toast grains before cooking or baking to add more flavor to a dish.

 - Why toast grains?
 Toasting grains deepens their flavor, which in turn, bumps up the flavor of the dish they’re used in.

 - How to toast grains: For grains like quinoa, farro, bulgur, and sorghum, toast them in a saucepan over medium heat, shaking every few minutes, until grains start to become golden and have a toasty aroma.
 Continue to cook grains according to package directions.

-- For oats, toast them like you would nuts, on a baking sheet in the oven at a 325°F or 350°F until they become golden and smell toasty.
+- For oats, toast them like you would nuts, on a in the oven at a 325°F or 350°F until they become golden and smell toasty.
 Use in recipe or oatmeal as directed.

 6. Season as You Go

 Ignite your inner chef, and start seasoning, and tasting, as you cook.

 - For meals with the most depth of flavor, it’s important to season each component as you cook.
 Some examples include: